binfalse/pythumb/README.md

 Thus, here we have a code-coverage of 94%, which is probably in the meantime much higher ;-)

-A detailed coverage report will then be available in `cover/index.html`.
+A detailed coverage report will then also be available in `cover/index.html`.

 ## License